Radial Fast Entangling Gates Under Micromotion in Trapped-Ion Quantum Computers: Experimental considerations

-\emph{Optical access and ion addressing.---} Our work focuses on radial gates since one of the main experimental constraints when implementing laser-based gate operations on trapped ion systems is optical access.
+Our work focuses on radial gates since one of the main experimental constraints when implementing laser-based gate operations on trapped ion systems is optical access.
 In both macroscopic linear traps and surface electrode traps, radial ion addressing is often preferred or imposed by the geometry of the trap~\cite{Bruzewicz2019}.
-While large angle errors in alignment are left for future study, based on Eq.~\eqref{eq:StateAvg_Inf}, we expect the infidelity to scale with the square of the magnitude of the unwanted axial couplings at leading order, rendering the gates first order insensitive to beam misalignment.
+Based on Eq.~\eqref{eq:StateAvg_Inf}, the gates are first order insensitive to beam misalignment.

-For the gate scheme we have studied in this work, individual addressing is not required as a single cover-all beam addressing both ions is sufficient in principle.
-However using a single global beam requires more laser power in order to deliver the same intensity to each ion, as compared to what is achievable with tightly-focused transverse beams addressing each ion separately.
-Furthermore, individual addressing of each ion provides further advantages for mixed-species crystals where each ion qubit can be addressed with a pulse tailored to the specific atomic transitions of each species or isotope.
-For example in Ref.~\cite{Mehdi2025} we proposed the use of single $532$nm laser source for fast quantum logic in a dual-isotopes $^{133}$Ba$^+$--$^{138}$Ba$^+$ system.
-This is a critical aspect of distributed quantum computing and quantum networking protocols with trapped-ion processors, which often employ distinct ion species or isotopes as matter interfaces for photonic interconnects between modules~\cite{Monroe2014,Nigmatullin2016,Stephenson2020,Saha2024,Drmota2024,Main2025,Mehdi2025}.
+While individual addressing is not required for fast gates in a two-ion crystal, using a single global beam requires more laser power in order to deliver the same intensity to each ion.
+Furthermore, individual addressing of each ion provides further advantages for mixed-species crystals where each ion qubit can be addressed with a pulse tailored to the specific atomic transitions of each species or isotope~\cite{Mehdi2025}.